AMReX-Codes/amrex/Docs/sphinx/source/AmrCore.rst

 -------------------

 These classes are used in the grid generation process.
-The TagBox class is essentially a data structure that marks which cells are “tagged” for refinement.
+The :cpp:`TagBox` class is essentially a data structure that marks which cells are “tagged” for refinement.
-Cluster (and ClusterList contained within the same file) are classes that help sort tagged cells and generate a grid structure that contains all the tagged cells.
-These classes and their member functions are largely hidden from any application codes through simple interfaces such as regrid and ErrorEst (a routine for tagging cells for refinement).
+:cpp:`Cluster` (and :cpp:`ClusterList` contained within the same file) are classes that help sort tagged cells and generate a grid structure that contains all the tagged cells.
+These classes and their member functions are largely hidden from any application codes through simple interfaces such as :cpp:`regrid` and :cpp:`ErrorEst` (a routine for tagging cells for refinement).

 .. _sec:amrcore:fillpatch: